driedfruit/SDL_inprint/README.md

 ## how to use

-Add 'inprint.c' to your Makefile.
-Now, you can:
+Build 'inprint.c' with your project.
+Include `SDL_inprint.h` Now, you can:

 ```c